How did RQG come about?

 It is important to note that those undertaking post-graduate level education are not inexperienced.
 They are all mature students and the courses are not for beginners.
 They subject themselves to two or three years of rigorous and highly practical study, including work with live ‘clients’.
 They get exposed to systematic working practices and are coached in and must demonstrate logical search/research skills and critical analysis capability.
 These are difficult things to acquire for those who have not been taught.

 Many of those undertaking the post-graduate level courses are already highly experienced and often already in professional practice.
 They are simply people committed to improving their capabilities to the greatest extent possible, and to continuing to do so.

 As well as that, in setting up the Register, the public discussion did note and make it clear that there would be some minor anomalies at the outset.
 In particular there is a Catch-22 in the fact that creators of courses that enable people to become qualified cannot take the courses themselves to become qualified.
 Also by setting up a proper company as the open, legal vehicle for the Register of Qualified Genealogist’s affairs those engaged in doing so (the ‘subscribers’) would legally become RQG members.
-Four people only, who helped set up the company, are subscribing members without a formal qualification and this number can never go up.
+Three people only, who helped set up the company, are subscribing members without a formal qualification and this number can never go up.
 As it happens all are distinguished members of the genealogical community.